samodelkinas/docker-elastic/README.md

 - Only ElasticSearch data volumes are persistent.
 All other containers are completely stateless.
 If you screw things up, just remove docker-elasticsearch volumes and let them get recreated.

 ## Setting up ##
-1. Make sure your PC has at least 8 GB of available RAM
+1. Make sure your PC has at least 8 GB of available RAM and a decent CPU.
-2. Docker for MacOS or Windows (WSL2 has issue with kernel parameter, use Hyper-V mode) and configure its engine to use at least 8 Gb of RAM.
+2. Docker desktop installed and its engine to allowed to use at least 8 Gb of RAM.
+On Windows with WSL2, make sure to set your docker VM with ```sysctl -w vm.max_map_count=262144```, see https://github.com/docker/for-win/issues/5202.
 3. Open terminal and cd to project
-4. run ```docker-compose up```
+4. ```docker-compose up```.
+You can optionally run parts of the stack, for example ```docker-compose up es01 es02 es03 kibana apm apmdemo```

 ## Accessing ##
 - Kibana is available through http://localhost:5601 in your browser